Top 6 Autoimmune Triggers You Control: Infections

 • Add infection-fighting foods: fresh crushed garlic, coconut oil, oregano and fermented foods

-• Drink plenty of filtered or spring water to escort toxins out and bring nutrients in.
+• Drink plenty of filtered (and remineralized) or spring water to escort toxins out and bring nutrients in.

 • Heal your gut: balance your intestinal flora and seal your leaky gut.